prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 The Statement of defence shall contain:

-   (a) the names of the defendant and of the defendant ’s representative;
+   (a) the names of the defendant and of the defendant 's representative;

    (b) postal and electronic addresses for service on the defendant and the names and addresses of the persons authorised to accept service;